Budibase/website/content/blog/ai-agents/ai-agent-security.md

 However, in order to achieve this, we also need a working knowledge of the tools and techniques we can use to maintain security within our agents, helping to overcome the risks and threats we discussed earlier.

+You might also like our guide to the top [open-source AI agent platforms](https://budibase.com/blog/ai-agents/open-source-ai-agent-platforms/).

 ## 10 key security measures for AI agents

 Having given a broader overview of the security implications of implementing AI agents, we can move on to checking out some of the key tools and techniques we can use to maximize security within our solutions.